benhoyt/merovius.github.io/_posts/2013-10-20-ext4-mysterious-no-space-left-on.markdown

 problem.
 So if `half_md4` is chosen [because of its better performance and collision-resistance](http://git.whamcloud.com/?p=tools/e2fsprogs.git;a=commitdiff_plain;h=d1070d91b4de8438dc78c034283baaa19b31d25e) it actually makes sense to leave it as the default.
-You can by the way easily test and reproduce the issue by using the following on an ext4 filesystem:
+You can by the way easily test and reproduce the issue by using the following on an ext4 file system:

 ```
 for a in `seq 100000`